paulaot1495/TFM/README.md

 ## Getting Started with Vaccine Network

-You will need to install Node.js and Truffle.
+You will need to install Node.js, Truffle and Metamask for Chrome Browser.

 ## To get this box ##